ENVIRONMENTAL QUALITY AND CONTROL

 Floors in the buffer or clean area are cleaned by mopping once daily when no aseptic operations are in progress.
 Mopping may be performed by trained and supervised custodial personnel using approved agents described in the written procedures.
 Only approved cleaning and sanitizing agents are used with careful consideration of compatibilities, effectiveness, and inappropriate or toxic residues.
 Their schedules of use and methods of application are in accord with written procedures.
 All cleaning tools, such as wipers, sponges, and mops, are nonshedding and dedicated to use in the buffer or clean area.
 Floor mops may be used in both the buffer or clean area and anteroom area, but only in that order.
 Most wipers are discarded after one use.
 If cleaning tools are reused, their cleanliness is maintained by thorough rinsing and sanitization after use and by storing in a clean environment between uses.
 Trash is collected in suitable plastic bags and removed with minimal agitation.

-In the anteroom area, supplies and equipment removed from shipping cartons are wiped with a sanitizing agent, such as sterile 70% isopropyl alcohol (IPA)3 , which is checked periodically for contamination.
+3 , which is checked periodically for contamination.
 Alternatively, if supplies are planned to be received in sealed pouches, the pouches can be removed as the supplies are introduced into the buffer or clean area without the need to sanitize the individual supply items.
 No shipping or other external cartons may be taken into the buffer or clean area.
 Cleaning and sanitizing of the anteroom area is performed at least weekly by trained and supervised custodial personnel, in accordance with written procedures.
 However, floors are cleaned and sanitized daily, always proceeding from the buffer or clean area to the anteroom area.
 Storage shelving is emptied of all supplies and cleaned and sanitized at planned intervals, preferably monthly.

 These cleaning and sanitizing procedures apply to both low-risk and high-risk operations.